Solutions

 Let’s take a common AI use-case in legal: reviewing a contract.
 A copilot might read your contract and recommend stuff for you to do with it.
 Agree with this clause interpretation, action this reminder date, flag this deviation from your standard playbook, and so on.

-An agent might read your contract, know all the context in the same way a copilot does - and instead of recommending actions, it takes them.
+Meanwhile, an agent might read your contract, know all the context in the same way a copilot does - and instead of recommending actions, it takes them.
 It just does it.

-That’s what we’re delivering to in-house legal and business teams.
 Juro’s AI contract review functionality enables teams to review and redline contracts with AI agents, meaning anyone can get approved redlines in a matter of minutes, without your GC on hand.

 Post-ChatGPT, it suddenly felt like every team could (and maybe should?) build their own legal AI tool.
 Open-source models were accessible, APIs were everywhere, and prompts became a new language.